Mental Health

 Our older children have been trained to be peer mediators by Maidstone Mediation.
 Maidstone Mediation works in over 40 Maidstone and Malling schools.
 Mediation in schools has been shown to raise self-esteem and reduce the number of conflicts.

-Mindfulness lessons covering breathing techniques, calming strategies and many other self-support ideas are delivered regularly to our children by a trained counsellor, Rebecca Newsom.
+Mindfulness lessons covering breathing techniques, calming strategies and many other self-support ideas are delivered regularly to our children.

 Should a child need any further support, at any stage, then the school can offer: